 Cullen was originally apart of the Templars who reside in Ferelden, overlooking the mages in the Circle of Magi.
 After the uprising brought forth by Uldred, forcing Cullen to watch many of his comrades be slaughtered by abominations, Cullen was sent to Kirkwall under the orders of Knight Commander Greagoir.
 His mental scarring through this ordeal left him incredibly distrustful of mages, and increased his cynicism upon the matter regarding mages and blood magic.
 Greagoir was privy to this development, and felt Cullen was becoming too harsh of a Templar towards his watches and would be better suited at Kirkwall, to which is governed by a stricter set of rules over the mages, and required the help.

-In both Dragon Age: Origins and Dragon Age 2, Cullen is voiced by Greg Ellis.
+In all of his appearances Cullen is voiced by Greg Ellis.

 Cullen can be first introduced to the player earlier on than usual, should the Magi origin be selected in the character creation menu.
 Here he is introduced as a fairly new member, and one who sympathises towards mages more so than most.
 He was also assigned as the Templar to cut the Magi Origin Warden down, should s/he have failed the Harrowing (a test of will amidst the fade to see if they withstand the temptation of demons) and became an abomination.
 Should the Warden mage also have been a female, it is strongly implied that Cullen has feelings towards the player.

 No matter what origin is selected, Cullen will always be found amidst the chaos once the Warden heads (or returns) to the Circle of Magi in Ferelden.
 One of the Senior Enchanters, Uldred, had rallied the mages to rise up against the Templars, in hope that Loghain would save them and give them their freedom.
-A great many of Uldred's followers resorted to Blood Magic, however, and Uldred himself became an abomination of Pride, and his once somewhat honourable intentions were twisted into the dire need of hunger and destruction.
+A great many of Uldred's followers resorted to Blood Magic, however, and Uldred himself became an abomination of Pride, twisting his once somewhat honourable intentions into a desire of hunger and destruction.

 Cullen is found by the Warden nearing the top of Tower of Magi - captured, disoriented and barely making any sense.
 He is greatly distressed and his once sympathetic view of mages has now switched to a seething hatred.
 His trust of mages was completely abolished and his paranoia bled into his vision making him believe that virtually all mages were blood mages.
 No matter how the Warden interacts with him, Cullen will always be tainted and hallowed by this experience.
 He will also always survive no matter what transpires through the Tower.
 Regardless of whether the Warden calls upon the Templars or the mages for aid against the Darkspawn Blight, Greagoir will see it fit to keep Cullen behind because of the ordeal he suffered.